ahdinosaur/leds-101/README.md

 we're [Mikey](https://dinosaur.is) and [Ben](http://www.bennolan.com/)

-we've done some LED things before.
+we've done a few LED things before, learned some beeps and boops that we want to share!

 ???